priya-gitTest/ReproducibleJNotebookTemplate_v1.01/README.md

 4. Please refer to [Setup.md](Setup.md) for more details on follow-up instructions.

 ## References and Further Reading:
-I wish to thank the PyOpenSci FF Festival 2024 for providing me lots of useful tips to create this course.
-All know links are mentioned below :
 1. https://github.com/github/codespaces-jupyter/tree/main
 2. https://nfdi-neuro.de/wp-content/uploads/2021/08/Colomb_GinTonic.pdf
 3. https://github.com/pyOpenSci/pyos-package-template/tree/main